 |Monocytes: red marrow||Monocytes: non-specific immune response|

-The red blood cells are easily recognized by their biconcave shape.
-They have a diameter of 7.5 μm, and, with a count of 4.5 x 106 / μl in females and 5.2 x 106 / μl in males, they are the most common cells in the blood.
-Red blood cells contain hemoglobin.
-They have no cell nucleus or cell organelles and, therefore, have only a life span of approximately 120 days, before they are decomposed in the spleen.
+The RBCs are easily recognized by their biconcave shape.
+They have a diameter of 7.5 μm, and, with a count of 4.5 x 106 / μL in women and 5.2 x 106 /μL in men, they are the most common cells in the blood.
+RBCs contain hemoglobin.
+They have no cell nucleus or cell organelles and, therefore, have only a life span of approx. 120 days, before they are decomposed in the spleen.

 The formation of erythrocytes takes place in the red bone marrow and is stimulated by the erythropoietin released in the kidney.
-In the event that the marrow does not produce enough red blood cells then extramedullary hematopoiesis takes place in peripheral organs.
+If the marrow does not produce enough RBCs then extra-medullary hematopoiesis takes place in the peripheral organs.

-Red blood cells have a larger diameter than some capillaries.
-For this, the deformability of the red blood cells is extremely important.
-It is ensured through its distinctive membrane skeleton made out of ancyrin, spectrin and actin.
+RBCs have a larger diameter than some capillaries.
+For this, the deformability of the RBCs is extremely important.
+It is ensured through its distinctive membrane skeleton made out of ankyrin, spectrin, and actin.

 Platelets in their free form have a biconvex shape, and, with a diameter of only 2.5 μm, they are far smaller than erythrocytes.
-Healthy human blood contains 150,000–400,000 platelets/μl of blood.
-Platelets are nucleus-lacking cell fragments are formed by shedding off of the megakaryocytes of the bone marrow and circulate in the blood around ten days, if they do not become activated for blood coagulation.
+Healthy human blood contains 150,000–400,000 platelets/μL of blood.
+Platelets are nucleus-lacking cell fragments formed by shedding off of the megakaryocytes of the bone marrow and circulate in the blood around 10 days if they do not become activated for blood coagulation.

-White blood cells are the immune cells of the blood.
-Their number varies between 4,000 and 10,000/μl in blood.
-White blood cells are divided into monocytes, granulocytes and lymphocytes.
+WBCs are the immune cells of the blood.
+Their number varies between 4,000 and 10,000/μL in the blood.
+WBCs are divided into monocytes, granulocytes, and lymphocytes.

-- Granulocytes are 10–12 µm in size; like all blood cells, granulocytes develop in the red bone marrow and are divided into three groups:
+- Granulocytes are 10–12 µm in size; like all blood cells, granulocytes develop in the red bone marrow and are divided into 3 groups:

-- Neutrophils: constitute the largest proportion of white blood cells and usually have a segmented nucleus.
+- Neutrophils: constitute the largest proportion of WBCs and usually have a segmented nucleus.
 These are called segmented neutrophils.
-8% of the neutrophil granulocytes are banded neutrophils (or stab neutrophils) whose nucleus is not segmented but rather curved.
+Eight % of the neutrophil granulocytes are banded neutrophils (or stab neutrophils) whose nucleus is not segmented but rather curved.
 In the Pappenheim stain, the granules of the neutrophils appear as a faint pink.

-- Eosinophil granulocytes: make up only 3% of the white blood cells and have a nucleus that consists of two lobes.
+- Eosinophil granulocytes: make up only 3% of the WBCs and have a nucleus that consists of 2 lobes.
 Their granules stand out in a blood smear by their brick-red coloration.

 - Basophil granulocytes are the least frequent in the blood smear.
 The granules usually cover the cell nucleus and are colored dark blue.

-- Lymphocytes have a round, purple-colored cell nucleus which is surrounded by a thin, pale gray cytoplasmic border.
+- Lymphocytes have a round, purple-colored cell nucleus that is surrounded by a thin, pale gray cytoplasmic border.
 They are classified as natural killer cells, B cells (bone marrow) and T cells (thymus).
-Under the light microscope, however, the three types cannot be distinguished.
+Under the light microscope, however, the 3 types cannot be distinguished.

 Functions of the Blood

-The oxygen content in the arterial blood of a healthy person is about 200 ml O2/l.
-Hemoglobin (Hb) binds 85% of the oxygen; the rest is physically dissolved in the plasma.
+The oxygen (O2) content in the arterial blood of a healthy person is about 200 mL O2/L. Hemoglobin (Hb) binds 85% of the oxygen; the rest is physically dissolved in the plasma.

 Hemoglobin is located in the erythrocytes.
 In an adult, Hb consists of 2 α- and 2 β-subunits.
 Each subunit has a Fe2+ ion, which binds O2.
-Thus, one Hb can transport four oxygen molecules.
-The Hb concentration in men is 16 g/dl and in women—14 g/dl.
+Thus, 1 Hb can transport 4 oxygen molecules.
+The Hb concentration in men is 16 g/dL and in women—14 g/dL.

-In the periphery, Hb releases the oxygen into the tissue and also takes up a portion of the carbon dioxide.
+In the periphery, Hb releases the oxygen into the tissue and also takes up a portion of the carbon dioxide (CO2).
 The majority of the CO2, however, is carried in the erythrocyte in the form of bicarbonate and is exhaled in the lungs.